zein7/user-documentation/README.rst

     Like so::

-       .. attention:: If an edit link doesn't show on your screen, you may not have permission to edit this metadata.
+       .. warning:: If an edit link doesn't show on your screen, you may not have permission to edit this metadata.

 Inserting links